Anthony Joseph Urquiza, Ph.D.

 Child Protection Center

-Internship: Primary Children�s Hospital Medical Center, Salt Lake City, Utah, 1987-88
+Internship: Child Psychiatry, Primary Children�s Medical Center, Salt Lake City UT 1988-1989

 Honors and Awards